 Gaining Ground: The Impact of StrongMind

-At StrongMind, we have a singular mission: Unlock the magic of learning to drive improved academic outcomes.
+StrongMind uses the best of emerging technologies and learning science to drive improved academic outcomes.

 To this end, we invite you to explore how StrongMind’s digital curriculum has helped one school improve student growth by 9-12% on state assessments for English language arts (ELA) and math.

 This case study focused on an AdvancEd-accredited, NCAA-approved Arizona public school that offers courses 100% online to more than 26,000 students throughout the state each year.

 Because of the substantial challenges faced by the majority of its students, the online charter school wanted to provide the most engaging and effective digital curriculum possible.
 Seventy percent or more of the full-time students enrolled in the school fall into one or more of the following categories:

 - Have a documented history of disruptive behavioral issues

 - Are returning to school after having dropped out

 - Are at least one year behind on academic credits or grade-level performance